lebite/Reservations/README.md

 - `restaurant_id` which will be used to look for a particular restaurant’s availability
 - `datetime` which will be used to refine results for restaurant availability

-**Output**: JSON with the times after the selected date/time with that are available to book
+**Output**: JSON with the reservations that have already been made that are in the range beginning at the selected date/time and ending 2.5 hours after the selected date/time
 ```
 {
   "bookings": [